Is your child turning 7 soon? Here's a 7th birthday party program that you might want to consider.

 Make it memorable by turning it into a game.
 Make a mini-tray of cupcakes and frost it with icing.
 Put out bowls of sprinkles, colored sugar, and mini chocolate chips.
 Let the kids dip in and make their own creations.
 They now have a dessert and you have added another program to kid's 7th birthday!

-Remind your kids to be grateful of each and every present they receive, and say thank you to everyone who gives them gidts.
-Last but not least, that they should have fun as it is their party after all.
+Remind your kids to be grateful of each and every present they receive, and say thank you to everyone who gives them gifts.
+Last but not least, release them of any expectations that you may have.
+Just let them relax and have fun, as it is their party after all.

 The 7th birthday program should be enjoyable and memorable to the celebrant and guests.
 But no matter how grand the celebration is, the most important thing is that it's spent with the people she loves and that your 7-year-old has the most fun on her birthday!